-Opt-In process- All new students are given Star Alert cards, and an introduction to the value of opting-in when they receive their student ID card.
+Opt-In process - All new students are given an introduction to the value of opting-in when they receive their student ID card.
 New employees are given Star Alert sign up cards when issued employee ID's and parking permits.
 The Star Alert system is also referenced during security training presentations.
 Vendors are issued Star Alert cards at the beginning of each new semester.